AlessandroBagnoli/pleo-be-challenge/README.md

 ## Future improvements and conclusion

-There is still some room for improvements and decisions to be taken, like:
+There is still some room for improvements and decisions to be taken, both from a functional and technical point of view.

-- TODO
-- TODO
-- TODO
+A couple of examples:

+* Setting a maximum number of attempts of the retrial of billing invoices.
+* Handling in some other way the `CurrencyMismatchException`, maybe leveraging some [third party service](https://www.currencycloud.com/) to do a foreign exchange on the fly.
+* Setting a deduplication mechanism for the delivered PubSub messages: by design, PubSub ensures an at-least-once delivery policy.
+It is up to you ensuring the idempotency of the subscriber.
+Given that we are talking about delicate process as payment of billings, for sure we don't want the customers to be billed twice or more for the same invoice.
+  Alternatively it is possible also to set up the subscriptions to support an exactly-once delivery.

 Overall I really enjoyed the time spent thinking about a solution and implementing it.<br>
-I liked the challenge: it was different from the good-old "write a Spring Boot CRUD application" kind of challenge :smile: and it also gave me the opportunity to know and put hands on a few libraries and tools I never worked with, like `Gradle` (always used `Maven`), `Exposed`, `Javalin`, and `Mockk` (always used `Mockito`).
+I liked the challenge: it was different from the classic "write a Spring Boot CRUD application" kind of challenge :smile: and it also gave me the opportunity to know and put hands on a few libraries and tools I never worked with, like `Gradle` (always used `Maven`), `Exposed`, `Javalin`, and `Mockk` (always used `Mockito`).